Ebazhanov/linkedin-skill-assessments-quizzes/front-end-development/front-end-development-quiz.md

 - [ ] The visitor's browser does not have full support for CSS Grid Layout.
 - [x] Items have been positioned in such a way that they are in a different order to the source.
 - [ ] The browser has a keyboard navigation bug.
-- [ ] You need to add the tabindex attribute to elements.
+- [ ] You need to add the tabindex attribute to elements.?

 [Source: MDN Docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/CSS_Grid_Layout_and_Accessibility)